x

 • Dollar amount: $85,000,000

-If passed, the money would go toward current school expenses.
-This also overlaps into Portage County.
+If passed, the money would have gone toward current school expenses.

 • Length of levy: 5 years

-If passed, the money will go toward capital improvements for aging school facilities and systems, enhancement of educational programs, and safety/security improvements.
-If passed, homeowners will have to pay $175 per year for every $100,000 of valuation.
+The district said the funds would have gone toward capital improvements for aging school facilities and systems, enhancement of educational programs, and safety/security improvements.
+If passed, homeowners would have paid $175 per year for every $100,000 of valuation.

 More information can be found HERE.